 The engine coolant revealed these results.

-And the generator coolant sample yielded these results.
+The generator coolant sample yielded these results.

 The next area of focus for this inspection was the electrical system.
 The major issue that was found was in the shore power cord.